Austro-Hungarian fortifications on the Italian border: Before 1866

 Before the Second Italian War of Independence the main Austrian fortifications in Italy were the Quadrilatero in the Po valley.
-In addition to these strongpoints the Franzensfeste Fortress (1833-1838) was built to guard the southern approaches to the Brenner Pass and the Nauders road barrier (1838–40) to guard the Reschen Pass.
-Doss Trento was also fortified from 1848 to 1859.
+In addition to these strongpoints the Franzensfeste Fortress (1833–1838) was built to guard the southern approaches to the Brenner Pass and the Nauders roadblock (1834–40) to guard the Reschen Pass.
+The hill Dos Trento was also fortified from 1848 to 1859.

 After 1859, the most important passes along the new border with Italy between Lake Garda and Switzerland were fortified, as was Riva del Garda and the road to Trento.
 These fortifications mostly consisted of large multi-storey structures of natural stone, with cannon mounted behind embrasures.
 The introduction of rifled firearms soon rendered their design obsolete, but they provided shelter for the guns, which was important in a mountain environment.
 It was also assumed that the Italians would not try to manoeuvre heavy artillery up into the mountains to threaten these installations.
-Among the structures dating from this period were :de:Forte Ceraino, :de:Forte Rivoli and :de:Forte Monte, but these were built in territory that passed to Italy in 1866.
+Among the structures dating from this period were Forte Ceraino, Forte Rivoli and Forte Monte, but these were built in territory that passed to Italy in 1866.